Divorce and School: Managing Your Child’s Education and Custody Issues

 Some parents try to block new romantic partners or even the family of their ex from picking up a child from school or attending events.

 Sometimes you may not be successful in working with your former spouse on a school-related issue, and the situation just can’t continue without getting resolved.
-For those times, family law attorney Jonathan Breeden can help.
+When you face challenges related to how divorce affects school life, it’s essential to seek legal guidance.
+For those times, North Carolina family lawyer Jonathan Breeden can help.
 He’s worked with countless families to help resolve such issues.
 Nothing is more important than helping your child find stability at home and school after divorce.

-If you’re having problems with school-related issues and your ex, call Breeden Law Office today at (919) 661-4970, or reach out online.
+If you’re having problems with school-related issues and your ex, contact Breeden Law Office today at (919) 661-4970, or reach out online.

 Divorce In North Carolina: What You Need To Know